How to Grow and Care for Baby Bunny Bellies Tradescantia (Tradescantia chrysophylla) Indoors

 Where to Buy

-If you are looking to add this pretty plant to your collection, various Baby Bunny Bellies Tradescantia are readily available online at Etsy.
-Buy Baby Bunny Bellies Tradescantia (Tradescantia chrysophylla) online from Etsy.
+Would you like to add Baby Bunny Bellies Tradescantia to your collection?
+They are readily available online at Etsy.

 Baby Bunny Bellies Tradescantia, Tradescantia chrysophylla

-Baby Bunny Bellies Tradescantia (Tradescantia chrysophylla) thrives in bright, indirect light, average warmth and moderately moist, rich, well-drained soil coupled with regular feeding during the growing season.
+Indoors, Baby Bunny Bellies (Tradescantia chrysophylla) grows best in bright, indirect light, average warmth and moderately moist, rich, well-drained soil coupled with regular feeding during the growing season.

 Watering

-Decrease watering during the cold weather to keep the soil barely moist as growth is minimal at this time but do not allow the soil to dry out completely.
+Decrease watering during the cold weather to keep the soil barely moist as growth is minimal at this time.
+However, do not allow the soil to dry out completely.

 Ensure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can lead to root-rot disease and eventual death of the plant.

-Average warmth with a minimum 130C is ideal for your Baby Bunny Bellies Tradescantia.
+Average warmth between 18-240C and a minimum 130C is ideal for your Baby Bunny Bellies Tradescantia.
 Keep it away from draughts as they can cause leaf drop.

 Baby Bunny Bellies Tradescantia has no need for high humidity.
 Moderate (average) air humidity is ideal for this Plant.